EasonLiaw/power_consumption_forecasting/README.md

   - <b>Best model class identified</b>: Exponential Smoothing

-  - <b>Best model hyperparameters</b>: {'seasonal': 'additive}
+  - <b>Best model hyperparameters</b>: {'seasonal': 'additive', 'trend': None}

-Note that the results above may differ by changing search space of hyperparameter tuning or increasing number of trials used in hyperparameter tuning or changing number of inputs/number of jumps within day-forward cross validation.
+Note that the results above may differ by changing search space of hyperparameter tuning or increasing number of trials used in hyperparameter tuning or changing number of inputs/number of jumps within day-forward cross validation (currently 8 folds in total).

 For every type of time series model tested in this project, a folder is created for every model class within Intermediate_Train_Results folder with the following artifacts: